V-Sekai/manuals/features/spatialized_audio_and_voip.md

-# V-Sekai has spatialised audio and VOIP support
+# Spatialised audio and VOIP support

 V-Sekai spatialised audio and VOIP support is in prototype phase as October 2022